UHP troopers, police, strangers save woman dangling over I-15

-SALT LAKE CITY (ABC 4 News) – Video posted to Twitter shows a woman danging over I-15 at the 600 North overpass in Salt Lake City.
+SALT LAKE CITY (ABC 4 News) – Video posted to Twitter shows a woman danging over Interstate 15 at the 600 North overpass in Salt Lake City.

 The woman was in crisis and tried to jump, but UHP Troopers, police and strangers stopped to help.